Gastronomy and Culinary Art

 https://jurnal.ampta.ac.id/index.php/Gastronary

-<p>The scientific journal ‘<strong>Gastronary: Gastronomy and Culinary Art</strong>’ (<a href="https://portal.issn.org/resource/ISSN-L/2963-1270" target="_blank" rel="noopener"><strong>eISSN 2963-1270</strong></a>) is an editorial project of the <strong>Lembaga Penelitian dan Pengabdian Masyarakat</strong> - <strong>Sekolah Tinggi Pariwisata AMPTA Yogyakarta, Indonesia</strong></p> <p>Gastronary is dedicated to publishing original scientific papers on gastronomy, culinary, food photography, food and beverage product innovation, culinary tourism, food experiment research, etc.</p> <p>The scientific journal ‘Gastronary’s mission is to share knowledge and skills gained from scientific and applied research in gastronomy.</p> <p>The journal has a digital format of biannual periodicity in April and September to reach a free worldwide distribution.</p>Lembaga Penelitian dan Pengabdian Masyarakat Sekolah Tinggi Pariwisata Ampat Yogyakarta en-USGastronomy and Culinary Art2963-1270Visual Storytelling in Food Photography
+<p>The scientific journal ‘<strong>Gastronary: Gastronomy and Culinary Art</strong>’ (<a href="https://portal.issn.org/resource/ISSN-L/2963-1270" target="_blank" rel="noopener"><strong>eISSN 2963-1270</strong></a>) is an editorial project of the <strong>Lembaga Penelitian dan Pengabdian Masyarakat</strong> - <strong>Sekolah Tinggi Pariwisata AMPTA Yogyakarta, Indonesia</strong></p> <p data-path-to-node="2">Gastronary is dedicated to publishing original scientific papers on gastronomy, culinary, food photography, food and beverage product innovation, culinary tourism, food experiment research, etc.</p> <p><strong>Focus and Scope</strong></p> <p>Gastronary: Gastronomy and Culinary Art provides a multidisciplinary platform for academics, chefs, and industry practitioners to publish high-quality research that bridges food culture, science, and the hospitality industry.
+The journal's scope encompasses key areas such as gastronomy tourism and destination development, food heritage and cultural anthropology, food styling and photography aesthetics, food and beverage product innovation (including molecular gastronomy, mixology, and coffee culture), gastronomy digitalization and social media trends, halal gastronomy compliance, as well as culinary business management and sustainable gastronomy.</p>Lembaga Penelitian dan Pengabdian Masyarakat Sekolah Tinggi Pariwisata Ampat Yogyakarta en-USGastronomy and Culinary Art2963-1270Potensi Spa dan Kuliner Lokal dalam Pengembangan Paket Ecowellness Tour Desa Wisata Nglanggeran

 https://creativecommons.org/licenses/by-sa/4.0